-Seventeen-year-old pianist, Angela Zhao, is currently a student of Hung-Kuan Chen and Tema Blackstone in the pre-college division of The Juilliard School of Music.
+Seventeen-year-old pianist, Angela Zhao, is currently a student of Hung-Kuan Chen and Tema Blackstone in the pre-college division of The Juilliard School.
 She began studying piano at the age of five and had made her Carnegie Hall debut at the age of six.
 She has appeared as a soloist with the Ambler Symphony after winning the 2012 Elmer and Louis Menges Scholarship Competition and has also been a featured soloist with Bravura Philharmonic Orchestra and New Jersey Intergenerational Orchestra.
 Angela has performed in masterclasses for Professor Joseph Kalichstein of The Juilliard School of Music, Professor Seymour Lipkin of the Curtis Institute of Music, Dr.Sylvia Wang of Northwestern University, Professor Eduardus Halim of New York University, internationally acclaimed duo pianists Melvin Stecher and Norman Horowitz, and Professor Victor Rosenbaum of New England Conservatory.
 Her playing has been described as “so musical and heartwarming”, “having an excellent sense of breathing that supports the clarity of [her] musical ideas”, “taking real ownership of the music and [her] interpretation of it”, and having “great stage presence and command of the instrument.”

 Angela has performed as a soloist and chamber musician in prestigious concert venues including Lincoln Center, Carnegie Hall, Steinway Hall, Merkin Concert Hall and The Juilliard School.
 She has won numerous local, state, national, and international competitions as well as scholarship competitions including The Bradshaw and Buono International Piano Competition, Crescendo International Music Competition, E-Piano Junior International Competition, National Young Musicians Showcase Competition, Steinway Society Scholarship Competition, and Music Teachers National Association Performance Competition.